KelseyGallant.com

 dating: asking/accepting a first date

 So.
 If you’re a guy, and you want to ask a girl out on a first date, I would suggest that you do it privately—not when you’re surrounded by a bunch of people, or hanging out with a group of friends, etcetera.
-You should also do it in person, rather than over text or social media (If you’re asking someone who you don’t get to actually see very often, I would still suggest a phone call over any source of written communication).
+You should also do it in person, rather than over text or social media (If you’re asking someone who you don’t get to actually see very often, a phone call might be the most appropriate).

 dating: declining a date